 When laundering sheets, I use a "lavender brew" to soften my linens.
-It works wonderful, and is great for anyone that has allergies to chemicals found in store bought fabric softeners.
-The scent is soft, and does not overpower the senses, as does store bought softeners.
+It works wonders and is great for anyone that has allergies to chemicals found in store-bought fabric softeners.
+The scent is soft and does not overpower the senses, as does store bought softeners.
 It's all natural, and if you love the scent of lavender, you will love the very slight scent that it will leave on your laundry.

 My Lavender Brew - two tablespoons of lavender buds in one and a half cups of boiling water.
-Steep brew for 15 minute with cup covered with plate.
+Steep brew for 15 minutes with cup covered with a plate.
 Add mixture to one load of laundry at the rinse cycle.